Moldova Food Guide

 Northern Moldova (Ukrainian Border)

-Shares strong culinary traditions with Ukraine including borscht (beet soup), kapusniak (stewed cabbage), kasha (buckwheat porridge), and sliced bacon.
-Ukrainian communities maintain these traditions.
-Border region cuisine reflects the cultural crossroads between Moldova and Ukraine.
+The cooking here overlaps heavily with Ukraine: borscht (beet soup), kapusniak (stewed cabbage), kasha (buckwheat porridge) and sliced bacon.
+Ukrainian communities keep these dishes alive, and the food reads like the crossroads it is between Moldova and Ukraine.

 Signature Dishes: